Hollywood Studios Secrets

 - On Hollywood and Sunset Boulevards, you will find improv actors walking about and performing impromptu skits.
 Also known as “Streetmosphere,” the Citizens of Hollywood are a motley bunch of Cast Members who play Hollywood-themed characters – such as directors, agents, aspiring actors, and movie stars.
 Don’t be afraid to approach these Citizens of Hollywood – they are friendly!

 - Most guests head towards Tower of Terror or Rock ‘n’ Roll Coaster first thing in the morning.
-If you are at Hollywood Studios when the gates open, head to The Great Movie Ride (shorter lines), and then go on Star Tours.
-By the time you are finished with Star Tours, the lines for the two most popular attractions have usually diminished.
+As an alternative, head to less popular Star Tours right off the bat.
+By the time you are finished with Star Tours, the lines for the other two attractions have usually diminished.

 - As you enter the park, look to your right and notice the gas pumps.
-They are marked with a series of numbers which coincide with Disney-MGM Studios’ opening date.
+They are marked with a series of numbers that coincide with Disney-MGM Studios’ opening date.

 - Crossroads of the World is modeled after America’s first outdoor shopping mall, the original Crossroads of the World in Los Angeles.
 The Hollywood Studios version is almost an exact replica.

-- One Man’s Dream is an interactive gallery which features memorabilia from the Disney archives.
+- One Man’s Dream is an interactive gallery that features memorabilia from the Disney archives.
 Look closely at Walt Disney’s grade-school desk.
 It has the initials “W.D.” carved into it.

 - Gertie the Dinosaur was the first animated film ever produced (1914).
 It served as an inspiration to Walt Disney because the filmmakers created realistic movements and viewer empathy for an animated character.
 Without Gertie pioneering the genre, Walt Disney may never have created Mickey Mouse.
 As a tribute to the film, Disney Imagineers constructed an ice cream stand with Gertie the Dinosaur’s likeness.